panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 Signature: 4pA2WKT6d2wkXEtSpiQswv22WyoFad2KX6FdPEzwBiEquvaUBEtzenys5Jh1ABPCh7yc4w8kzqMRRCwDj6ZSUV1K
 ```

-In order to maximize censorship resistance, we want to distribute our SAFE to as
+In order to maximize censorship resistance, we want to distribute our PANO to as
 many validators as possible, so let's add a few more.

 ```console